 Science Fair Project

-In addition, Omega Middle School holds school wide math at the same time each day.
+In addition, Omega Middle School holds math classes at the same time as the other middle school grades.
 This allows for movement across grades so that students may join a “just right” math class that best meets their learning needs.
-There are a total of 5 different math classes offered.
+There can be as many as 5 different math classes offered each year.

 The 6th grade has adopted the Singapore Math Method.
 Teaching math through the Singapore Method helps students to:

 - See math as an integrated whole, not as isolated pieces

 - Gain a mastery of concepts by understanding not only the how but the why